 Nothing herein shall be effective to create a charge or other security interest.
 This set-off provision shall be without prejudice and in addition to any right of set-off, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).

-(B) Notwithstanding any provision to the contrary contained in this Agreement, the Non-defaulting Party or non-Affected Party, as the case may be, shall not be required to pay to the Defaulting Party or Affected Party any amount under Section 6(e) until the Non-defaulting Party or non-Affected Party receives confirmation satisfactory to it in its reasonable discretion (which may include an opinion of its counsel) that all other obligations of any kind whatsoever (whether pursuant to Specified Indebtedness as defined herein or otherwise) of the Defaulting Party or Affected Party to make any payments to the Non-defaulting Party or non-Affected Party or any of its Affiliates under this Agreement or otherwise which are due and payable as of the Early Termination Date hereof have been fully and finally performed.
+[ALREADY COVERED IN STANDARD ISDA FORM]

 (d) Confirmations.
 The parties hereby amend Section 9(e)(ii) by adding the following sentences at the end thereof: “On or promptly following the Trade Date of a Transaction, Party A will send to Party B a Confirmation.
 Party B will promptly thereafter confirm the accuracy of, or request the correction of, such Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the parties shall in good faith make reasonable efforts to resolve the dispute.
-If Party B fails to accept or dispute the Confirmation in the manner set forth above within two (2)Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
+If Party B fails to accept or dispute the Confirmation in the manner set forth above within five (5) Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
 The requirement of this Section and elsewhere in this Agreement that the parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided herein.
+The parties agree that a Confirmation may not amend or conflict with the Credit Support Annex or Sections 5 or 6 of this Agreement.

 (d) Interpretation.